milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

   First, you are supposed to refer to the Install [Milvus V2.0](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to run Milvus docker.

-  > Note the version of Milvus.
+  > Note the version of Milvus should be consistent with pymilvus in [requirements.txt](./server/requirements.txt).

 - **Start MySQL**